 1. A low-level orchestration framework and runtime for long-running, stateful agents

-In our experience, the real shift with LangGraph is that it treats an “agent” less like a magical model loop and more like a long-running program with explicit state, resumability, and observable steps.
+In our experience, the real shift with LangGraph is that it treats an “agent” less like a magical model loop and more like a long program with explicit state, resumability, and observable steps.
 That sounds obvious to software engineers, yet plenty of agent implementations still resemble a recursive prompt stitched to tool calls, with no durable notion of “where we are” when something times out or a human needs to intervene.

 LangGraph positions itself as durable execution infrastructure: you design a workflow that can save progress, pause, and resume without redoing completed work, which is exactly what we need when LLM calls fail, users approve actions asynchronously, or a workflow spans hours instead of seconds.